Aerial view of Bogota with montserrat church on the first plan

 Backpacking in Colombia: Safe and Welcoming

-Studying in Medellin: Everyday Life and Safety
+Studying in Medellín: Everyday Life and Safety

-I spent six months studying in Medellin at an engineering school.
-I lived in a shared apartment with other students.
-We had parties, visited friends, and often went out late at night.
-All of that was fun, and at no point did I feel threatened or unsafe, even at three in the morning when the streets were empty except for a few locals.
+We had parties, visited friends, and regularly went out late at night — and at no point did I feel threatened, even at three in the morning walking through empty streets.

 Digital Nomad Life: Exploring More of Colombia